 6. Encourage guests to RSVP online but don’t make it the only option

-With Joy’s sophisticated and intuitive RSVP system built into the software, it’s easy for guests to click yay or nay—and for you to collect your RSVPs in one place.
+With Joy’s sophisticated and intuitive RSVP system, it’s easy for guests to click yay or nay—and for you to collect your RSVPs in one place.

 If online RSVP is your preference, make it clear across the board.
 That means if you mail out paper invitations, emphasize that you want guests to reserve their spot with an online RSVP, and then link directly to the page where they can do that.